MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/remove-cccertificationauthorityfile.md

 ## <a name="input-types"></a>Tipos de entrada
 <a name="InputTypes"> </a>

 Ninguno.
-El cmdlet Remove-CcCertificationAuthorityFile no acepta entradas canalizadas.
+El Remove-CcCertificationAuthorityFile no acepta entradas canalizadas.

 ## <a name="return-types"></a>Tipos de valores devueltos
 <a name="ReturnTypes"> </a>

 Ninguno

-## <a name="see-also"></a>Consulte también
+## <a name="see-also"></a>Vea también
 <a name="ReturnTypes"> </a>

 [Backup-CcCertificationAuthority](backup-cccertificationauthority.md)